tech-moh-logy/Data-AI/Driver's Choice/README.md

 ![IMAGE - Comparative Analysis of Gas Expenses and Efficiency](https://github.com/tech-moh-logy/Mohammed-Tiger-Data-Analysis/assets/132733865/d1b5af78-98bc-4ccd-ae3d-c7fcf9da3cc7)

+### Real-World Impact
+- $1.1M+ in total economic value generated:
+  - $150,000+ in verified direct fuel savings over 4 years
+  - $500,000+ in community-wide fuel savings
+  - Up to $15,000 saved per driver over a 20-month period
+- 30+ NYC taxi drivers influenced by model insights and cost forecasts
+- Reduced fuel consumption and emissions through hybrid/EV vehicle recommendations
+- Improved financial stability and decision-making capabilities for drivers

+### Technical Highlights
+- Developed an XGBoost model to forecast long-term fuel cost savings between hybrid, non-hybrid, and EV vehicles
+- Built a full machine learning pipeline integrating data collection, preprocessing, model training, deployment, and monitoring
+- Designed a dynamic Streamlit dashboard for real-time cost analysis and personalized recommendations
+- Conducted statistical testing (t-tests, ANOVA) to validate differences in fuel efficiency across vehicle types
+- Collected and analyzed seven weeks of firsthand data (mileage, gas costs, driving behavior) for high-impact insights
+- Enhanced model accuracy through hyperparameter tuning and performance evaluation

+### Tech Stack
+- Languages: Python, SQL, Excel
+- Libraries: XGBoost, scikit-learn, Pandas, Matplotlib, Seaborn
+- Tools: Streamlit, TensorFlow, PyTorch (experimental modeling)

+This project showcases how data science and AI can create profound economic, environmental, and emotional change, reaching beyond the obvious financial benefits.
+By helping NYC taxi drivers save up to $15,000 annually, it not only transforms their financial futures but also empowers them to make more confident, informed decisions.
+The savings aren't just numbers—they represent more time, less stress, and a sense of control over their finances.
+Environmental benefits follow naturally, with fewer emissions from more fuel-efficient vehicles, contributing to a greener city for everyone.
+The mental peace of not having to worry about escalating gas costs every month is something drivers often don’t realize until they experience it firsthand.
+Beyond the immediate savings, this approach shifts mindsets, fostering a future where sustainability, financial stability, and peace of mind are within reach for every driver.

 ## Overview

 This project presents an in-depth comparative analysis of gas expenses and efficiency between Non-Hybrid and Hybrid Toyota Highlanders for Uber drivers in the NYC area.
 The goal is to determine whether investing in hybrid technology results in significant long-term cost savings and environmental benefits.